xNicklaj/EldenBackup/README.md

 - `BackupIntervalTimeout`, this is the time in minutes between the timeout backups.
 By default five minutes, `5`.
 - `BackupOnStartup`, this specifies whether Elden Backup will perform a backup upon startup.
 By default `true`.
 - `UseSeamlessCoop`, set this to true if you're using the [SeamlessCoop](https://www.nexusmods.com/eldenring/mods/510) mod by [LukeYui](https://www.nexusmods.com/eldenring/users/49594931?tab=about+me).
 This app was made with SeamlessCoop in mind, as some of its mechanics might break quest triggers, therefore this is set to `true` by default.
+- `LimitTimeoutBackups`, this option allows Elden Backup to only keep a certain number of timeout backups in the backup folder when set to a value greater than zero.
+By default this is set to `0`.
+- `LimitAutoBackups`, this option allows Elden Backup to only keep a certain number of auto backups in the backup folder when set to a value greater than zero.
+By default this is set to `0`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>